mzazon/awesome-cloud-projects/gcp/visual-document-processing-filestore-vision-ai/visual-document-processing-filestore-vision-ai.md

    echo "✅ Filestore client instance created"
    ```

-   The client instance is configured to automatically mount the Filestore and create directory structures for different document types, simulating a real-world document management environment.
+   The client instance is configured to automatically mount the Filestore and create directory structures for different document types, simulating a real-world document management environment with Ubuntu 22.04 LTS for improved security and support.

 7. **Test Document Processing Pipeline**: